University of The Free State English Department

 University of The Free State English Department, The department consists of two academic streams – one in English Literary and Cultural Studies and the other in Linguistics (co-offered with the Department of Linguistics) – that give students access to a variety of skills fundamental to the analysis of language, literature and culture.

-People Are Reading: University of The Free State Yearbook
+People Are Reading: University of The Free State Vista Campus

 Majoring in one or both of these academic streams will offer students extensive training in a range of texts tied to specific historical periods and movements, as well as to local South African and global contexts.